tbellembois/gochimitheque/README.md

 ## Binary command line and Docker parameters

-The following parameters can be passed to the Chimithèque binary.
+Run `gochimitheque --help` for a list of command line parameters.

-For a Docker installation use the environment variables commented in the `docker-compose.yml` file.
+For a Docker installation use the corresponding environment variables commented in the `docker-compose.yml` file.
+They are self explainatory.
 Note that some command line parameters are not mapped to Docker environment variable.
 This is expected.

-- `-listenport`: application listening port - default = `8081`
-- `-proxyurl`: proxy base URL with no trailing slash
-- `-proxypath`: proxy path - default = `/`
-- `-mailserveraddress`: SMTP server address - *REQUIRED*
-- `-mailserverport`: SMTP server port - *REQUIRED*
-- `-mailserversender`: SMTP server sender email - *REQUIRED*
-- `-mailserverusetls`: use an SMTP TLS connection - default = `false`
-- `-mailservertlsskipverify`: skip SSL verification - default = `false`
-- `-enablepublicproductsendpoint`: enable public products endpoint - default = `false`
-- `-admins`: comma separated list of administrators emails that must be present in the database
-- `-logfile`: output log file - by default logs are sent to stdout
-- `-debug`: debug mode, do not enable in production

-One shot commands:
-- `-resetadminpassword`: reset the `admin@chimitheque.fr` admin password to `chimitheque`
-- `-updateqrcode`: regenerate the storages QR codes

 > example:
 >